murraiscanlon/computer-science-trivia-quiz/README.md

 ## 🌟 App Features
 * [X] Click a button to get correct answer
 * [X] Click a button to go to the next question
-* [ ] Allow user to choose a category
 * [ ] Score each correctly answered question
+* [ ] Maintain high scores

 ## 📚 What I have learned about APIs during this project:
 * API is really a much larger concept than I originally thought.
 * Consuming API data is actually pretty straight forward.
 You have to know the endpoint and the parameters.
 * Displaying API data on the browser is much more time comsuming than just accessing the data.
-* I used Google Fonts for the app title and just realized that is an API.
+* I would like to start learning how to create REST APIs

 ## Screenshot
 ![Optional Text](https://github.com/murraiscanlon/trivia-quiz/blob/master/trivia-quiz.png)